linemos/introduction-to-kubernetes/tasks/run-application-in-the-cloud.md

 We need to create docker images of our application and store the built docker images in the Container Registry.
 Then we need to create deployments to Google Cloud.

+Up to this point we have used the Google Cloud Console in the browser.
+Now we will interact with Google Cloud by using the command line tool `gcloud` in the terminal shell on our machines.
+The command line tool and the interface in your browser does the same tings, most of the time.

 ## 5.1 Docker Images in the cloud

 ### 5.1.1 Push your Docker Images to the cloud